-Last updated April 2021 - Wiley Agreement expected to be limited to UKRI/Wellcome funded authors only from June
+Last updated May 2021 - Wiley Agreement expected to be limited to UKRI/Wellcome funded authors only from July 1st - the 25% discount code for hybrid journals is KA6CA.

 The COVID-19, Ebola and Zika crises have underscored the need for open science in recent years.
 Amongst other things, they have highlighted that changes to scholarly publishing infrastructures have not been happening at an adequate pace, due to publishers who have been unwilling to shift away from subscription-based business models.
 Transformative Agreements respond to a need to accelerate a transition to the immediate open access of research.
 Such agreements (also referred to as Read and Publish deals and transitional agreements) are contracts negotiated between institutions (libraries, national and regional consortia, through Jisc Collections) and publishers that transform the business model underlying scholarly journal publishing, moving from one based on toll access (subscription) to one in which publishers are remunerated a fair price for their open access publishing services.
 Their aim is to create necessary preconditions for systemic change in scholarly communication.